nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_max_requests`
 The maximum number of requests a worker will process before restarting.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#max-requests).
+More details are available in the [Official Gunicorn `max_requests` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#max-requests).
 ```yaml
 build:
   gunicorn_max_requests: 1024